Green-Software-Foundation/if-docs/docs/users/quick-start.md

 The output will be printed to the console.

 :tada:**Congratulations** :tada:!
-You have just used the Impact Framework to compute an IMP file!
-Your challenge now is to use these principles to construct IMP files for real applications.
+You have just used the Impact Framework to compute an manifest file!
+Your challenge now is to use these principles to construct manifest files for real applications.
 Our docs will help!

 ## Next steps